darksigma/darksigma.github.io/_posts/2015-01-11-a-deep-dive-into-recursive-neural-networks.md

 But if you're creative, you can use RNNs in ways that seem pretty spectacular.
 For example, a specialized kind of RNN, called a long short-term RNN or LSTM, has been used to achieve spectacular rates of data compression (although the current approach to RNN-based compression does take a significant amount time).
 For those itching to learn more, we'll talk about the LSTM architecture in a later section.

-### Training an RNN - Backpropagation Through Time
+### Training a RNN - Backpropagation Through Time

-Great, now we understand what an RNN is and how it works, but how do we train a RNN in the first place to achieve all of these spectacular feats?
+Great, now we understand what a RNN is and how it works, but how do we train a RNN in the first place to achieve all of these spectacular feats?
 Specifically, how do we determine the weights that are on each of the connections?
 And how do we choose the initial activities of all of the hidden units?
 Our first instinct might be to use backpropagation directly, after all it worked quite well when we used it on feed forward neural nets.

 The problem with using backpropagation here is that we have cyclical dependencies.
 In feed forward nets, when we calculated the error derivatives with respect to the weights in one layer, we could express them completely in terms of the error derivatives from the layer above.
 In a recursive neural network, we don't have this nice layering because the neurons do not form a directed acyclic graph.
-Trying to backpropagate through an RNN could force us to try to express an error derivative in terms of itself, which doesn't make for easy analysis.
+Trying to backpropagate through a RNN could force us to try to express an error derivative in terms of itself, which doesn't make for easy analysis.

 So how can we use backpropagation for RNNs, if at all?
 The answer lies in employing a clever transformation, where we convert our RNN into a new structure that's essentially a feed-forward neural network!
 We call this strategy "unrolling" the RNN through time, and an example can be seen in the figure below (with only one input/output per time step to simplify the illustration):